Publication Ethics Statement

 Ongoing criminal proceedings in any jurisdiction;

-Allegations of, or ongoing proceedings or convictions whether in a court of law or any institution or organisation pertaining to, sexual harassment;
+Allegations of, or ongoing proceedings or convictions whether in a court of law or in any institution or organisation pertaining to, sexual harassment;

 Ongoing disciplinary proceedings, in any institution or organisation, including those pertaining to ragging or bullying;